If your child is experiencing a mental health emergency

 Inpatient mental health program

 To expand mental health services for kids, Children’s Minnesota has opened a new inpatient program at the St. Paul hospital.
-Designed to serve urgent mental health needs, the unit is currently caring for adolescent patients and will expand to admit younger patients in the months ahead.
+It is designed to serve urgent mental health needs for kids as young as 6 years old and up to 18 years old and still in high school.

 The specially-designed unit is one of only a handful in the country to allow a parent or guardian to stay overnight with their child and one of only a few in Minnesota with the ability to admit kids with more complex medical conditions.